zoraviel/CSS-assignment-2/README.md

 3. Use your GitHub Desktop app to **create a branch** named *gh-pages*.
 [Learn how.](https://github.com/macloo/github-howto-and-github-desktop/tree/master/git_branches) Stay in that branch, and do all your work in that branch.
 Note that the hyphen and all lowercase letters are essential in the branch name *gh-pages*. **Note:** The linked resource says name your branch *my-branch* &mdash; no, no, NO!
 Name it *gh-pages*.
 Exactly that name.
 And be sure to create that new branch BEFORE you make any changes in the files.

+You will NOT merge anything for this assignment.

 ## About measurements

 When you are specifying `margin` or `padding` in CSS, the `rem` unit is usually preferred. `font-size` and `line-height` may also use `rem`.
 Widths based on the width of the browser window or device are often given as percent (e.g. `max-width: 100%;`).
 See video 23 [CSS units of measurement: px, em, rem and percent](https://www.youtube.com/watch?v=ZgkRh3IrLFg).